ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 ---
 title: Custom Action
 weight: 2
-description: Creating and running a custom action
+description: This sections lists how to create and trigger a custom action
 ---

 ---